puzpuzpuz/questdb.io/docs/develop/insert-data.md

 </TabItem>

 </Tabs>

 ### Telegraf

-The [Telegraf guide](/docs/third-party-tools/telegraf/) helps you configure a Telegraf agent to collect and send metrics to QuestDB via ILP.
+The [Telegraf guide](/docs/third-party-tools/telegraf/) helps you configure a Telegraf agent to collect and send metrics to QuestDB via InfluxDB Line Protocol.

 ## PostgreSQL wire protocol